bryan-at-looker/embed-sdk-join-demo/demo/DEMO_README.md

 # SDK for the API

-- Gives developers many supported shortcuts (login, managing tokens, types, all call)
+- Gives developers many supported shortcuts (login, managing tokens, types, all calls)
 - CORS Compatibility
-  - Previously, every Looker API call needed to be server sided / proxied
+  - Previously, every Looker API call needed to be server-side / proxied
   - Opening up support for the browser to make authenticated requests

 ### SDK is installed